mixbytes/lido-dot-ksm-oracle/README.md

 # lido-dot-ksm-oracle
 Oracle service for LiDo liquid staking.
+Collects staking parameters from relay chain and reports to the parachain [liquid staking module](https://github.com/mixbytes/lido-dot-ksm).

+## How it works
+* Upon the start daemon determines the reportable era and retrieves the list of stash accounts to report for.
+* If no stash accounts were found, waits for the beginning of the next era.
+Otherwise, daemon starts collections staking parameters for each stash account separately, signs and sends transaction to the oracle contract.
+* After a report has been sent for all stash accounts, it moves on to waiting for the next era.

 ## Requirements
 * Running relay chain node, from which the staking parameters are read.
 * Running parachain node with [contracts](https://github.com/mixbytes/lido-dot-ksm) deployed.
 * ABI for the OracleMaster contract (see above).
 * Python 3.7+
-* The application functions as a linux daemon(unit) process under the system-v subsystem.
+* The application functions as a linux daemon (unit) process under the System V subsystem.

 ## Setup